 We had to use our scientific skills to accurately measure out the ingredients and then we observed what happened.
 We thought about why the mixture was expanding and which ingredient we would add more of to make it expand even more!

-In the Autumn term St Anne’s took part in National Outdoor Classroom day.
+St Anne’s took part in National Outdoor Classroom day.
 Every class took their learning outside.